learn-co-curriculum/phase-3-active-record-associations-tvland-lab/README.md

 building migrations and filling in classes to get the tests to pass as described.

-Look at `spec/network_spec`, `app/models/network.rb`, and `db/migrate`
-files to guide you.
-The network part of this lab is complete, the tests pass, and the migrations are done.
-Use all of this as a reference as you build out Show and Character.
+Look at the spec files to guide you.
+The network model and migrations are complete.
+Use these as a reference as you biuld out Actors, Characters and Shows.

-You'll need to implement the code to pass the network, show, and character specs, and then you'll need to use that knowledge to finish the spec for actors and implement the actor model.

 Some of the specs have TODOs to help guide you.
 Some do not.
 You'll need to use what you know about ruby, objects, and ORMs to get them